New estimates for a class of non-local approximations of the total variation: Introduction

 \paragraph{\textmd{\textit{The case $p>1$}}} The functionals considered in the paper \cite{BSVY} actually depend also on a parameter $p\geq 1$, and can be written as

 The same is true for the various special cases previously considered in \cite{2006-Nguyen-JFA,2011-Nguyen-Duke,2020-APDE-AGMP,2021-BVY-PNAS,2021-BVY-CalcVar,2022-Poliakovsky-JFA}.

-This higher generality allows to obtain characterizations of the Sobolev spaces $W^{1,p}(\R^N)$ or $\dot{W}^{1,p}(\R^N)$, and also for more general types of spaces (like fractional or Besov spaces), together with estimates on their semi-norms.
+This higher generality allows to obtain characterizations of the Sobolev spaces $W^{1,p}(\R^N)$ or $\dot{W}^{1,p}(\R^N)$, and also for more general types of spaces (see \cite{DLYYZ_JFA,DLYYZ_CalcVar,ZYY_CCM,ZYY_CalcVar}), together with estimates on their semi-norms.

 In this paper we only consider the case $p=1$, which is the most challenging, because the gap between $\dot{W}^{1,1}(\R^N)$ and $\dot{BV}(\R^N)$ creates additional difficulties, and we refer to \cite{BSVY} and to the references therein for the numerous interesting results in the case $p>1$.
-However, we point out that Question~\ref{question_constant} and Question~\ref{question_TV} (with $\|\nabla u\|_{L^p}$ instead of $\|Du\|_\M$) are still open also in the case $p>1$ if $u\notin \dot{W}^{1,p}(\R^N)$.